 It was no wonder that This One was ranked within Oricon’s top 10.

-Masuda introduced the album live in a special release event in 2019.
-Later that year, he announced the release of his first ever full-length album, diver.
+Masuda introduced the album live at a special release event in 2019.
+Later that year, he announced the release of his first-ever full-length album, diver.

-The album was well received, putting him on par with fellow seiyuu and known chart topper Soma Saito for a consecutive streak of releases within top 10 since his debut.
+The album was well-received, putting him on par with fellow seiyuu and well-known chart-topper Soma Saito for a consecutive streak of releases within the top 10 since his debut.